robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie's mouth fell open.

-"Did the leggings fail again?"
+"Did the leggings fail?"

 Bree chortled.

-"No, silly, I meant her heart."
+"No, silly, not her leggings.
+Her heart."

-Charlie sat still for a moment.
+Charlie sat still for a moment, a momentary frown came and went.

 "What do you mean?
-She already really likes you."
+She really likes you."

 At first, Bree's eyes popped wide in surprise.
 She gave her head a disbelieving shake.